 California boasts some of the nation's most spectacular environmental resources and some of its worst environmental problems.
-It also frequently sets national trends with its cutting-edge environmental and natural resource protection laws.
+It also frequently sets national trends with its cutting-edge pollution control and resource protection laws.
 This seminar examines some of the state's unique environmental problems and regulatory approaches.
-Topics covered include: the California Environmental Quality Act (CEQA); the California Coastal Act and the California Coastal Commission; the California Forest Practices Act; the public trust doctrine; California Wild & Scenic Rivers protection; Stream Alteration Agreements; dams and fisheries passage under the California Fish & Game Code; the California Endangered Species Act, and farmland preservation pursuant to Williamson Act contracts and conservation easements.
+Topics that may be covered include: the state's landmark right-to-know toxic chemical initiative (Proposition 65), regulation of the state's old-growth forests, the public trust doctrine, the California Endangered Species Act, and lead poisoning prevention measures.